 The setscrew in the eccentric adapter denotes the orientation of the eccentricity of the adapter.
-When the setscrew is in the 6 o'clock or 12 o'clock position, then the adapter is in the "neutral" position.
-There are two adapters at each lower control arm mount and they must be oriented the same.
+When the setscrew is in the 12 o'clock position the adapter is in the "neutral" position.
+There are two adapters at each lower control arm mount.
+Both adapters, per bolt, must have the same orientation.

-When the setscrews in the forward lower control arm mount are oriented closer to the frame rail and the setscrews in the rearward lower control arm mount are oriented farther from the frame rail, the caster becomes more negative (Fig. 18).
+When the setscrews in the forward lower control arm mount are oriented closer to the frame rail and the setscrews in the rearward lower control arm mount are oriented farther from the frame rail, the caster becomes more negative (Figure 17).